hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The rules applied to logical operators are named **transformation rules**, while the rules applied to physical operators are named **implementation rules**.

-Initially, the optimizer accepts the operator tree, and a set of transformation rules.
+Initially, the optimizer accepts an operator tree and a set of transformation rules.
 For every rule, a pattern matching is performed for the available operators.
-If a rule matches the given part of the operator tree, an instance of the rule is placed into a priority queue called **OPEN**.
+If a rule matches a part of the given operator tree, an instance of the rule is placed into a priority queue called **OPEN**.
 This way the initial queue of rule instances is formed.